KasunHasanga/react-e-commerce/README.md

 # Fully functional React E-commerce Apllication with using Commerce.js and stripe Payment Gateway

-##Before run this Apllication
+## Before run this Apllication

-#Add your E-commmece.js public key and Stripe payment gatewaay public key .env file
+# Add your E-commmece.js public key and Stripe payment gatewaay public key .env file as .env.sample file

 In the project directory, you can run: